AF-Jacob/AF-Jacob/README.md

 - 🔭 I’m currently working on **Freelance**

-- 🌱 I’m currently learning **CTF,AI learning and Quantum Computer.**
+- 🌱 I’m currently learning **CTF, AI learning and Quantum Computer.**

 - 👯 I’m looking to collaborate on **Apex-Force**